Faustina Kowalska: Vilnius and meeting Sopoćko

-In late May 1933, Kowalska was transferred to Vilnius to work as the gardener; her tasks including growing vegetables.
+In late May 1933, Kowalska was transferred to Vilnius to work as the gardener; her tasks included growing vegetables.
 She remained in Vilnius for about three years, until March 1936.
 The convent in Vilnius then had only 18 sisters and was housed in a few scattered small houses, rather than a large building.

 Shortly after arriving in Vilnius, Kowalska met the priest Michael Sopoćko, the newly appointed confessor to the nuns.
 He was also a professor of pastoral theology at Stefan Batory University, now called Vilnius University.

 When Kowalska went for the first time to this priest for confession, she told him that she had been conversing with Jesus, who had a plan for her.
 After some time, Sopoćko insisted on a complete psychiatric evaluation of Kowalska by Helena Maciejewska, a psychiatrist and a physician associated with the convent.
 This took place in 1933 and Kowalska passed the required tests and was declared of sound mind.

 Sopoćko then began to have confidence in Kowalska and supported her efforts.
 Kowalska told Sopoćko about the Divine Mercy image, and in January 1934, Sopoćko introduced her to the artist Eugene Kazimierowski, who was also a professor at the university.

 By June 1934, Kazimierowski had finished painting the image, based on the direction of Kowalska and Sopoćko, the only Divine Mercy painting that Kowalska saw.
 According to Catholic author Urszula Gregorczyk, a superimposition of the face of Jesus in the Image of the Divine Mercy upon that in the already-famous Shroud of Turin shows great similarity.

 Kowalska wrote in her diary (Notebook I, Item 414) that on Good Friday, 19 April 1935, Jesus told her that he wanted the Divine Mercy image to be publicly honoured.
 A week later, on 26 April 1935, Sopoćko delivered the first sermon ever on the Divine Mercy, and Kowalska attended the sermon.